christopherjnash/Slack-Unblur/README.md

 ![slack unblur](https://github.com/user-attachments/assets/08f112e2-47ea-415d-9cdb-d3c1a8f05eb7)

-**Slack Unblur Old Messages** is a Chrome extension that removes the blur effect applied to messages older than 90 days on Slack free plan.
+**Slack Unblur Old Messages** is a Chrome extension that removes the blur effect and message truncations applied to messages older than 90 days on Slack free plan.

 ## Installation & Usage